Entangling cavity-magnon polaritons by interacting with phonons: The model

-When the modes $a$ and $c$ are strongly coupled and thus hybridized, it is more convenient to describe the system with the polariton operators $A_{\pm}$.
-The Hamiltonian~\eqref{HHH} can then be rewritten in terms of $A_{\pm}$ and, in the interaction picture with respect to $\hbar \omega_0 (A_+^\dagger A_+ + A_-^\dagger A_-)$, is given by~\cite{SM}
+Since the strongly coupled cavity and magnon modes are hybridized, it is more convenient to describe the cavity-magnon system with two polariton operators $A_{\pm}$.
+The Hamiltonian~\eqref{HHH} can then be rewritten in terms of $A_{\pm}$ and, in the interaction picture with respect to $\hbar \omega_0 (A_+^\dagger A_+ + A_-^\dagger A_-)$, is given by (Appendix A)